 The most popular type of NeoPixels are these flexible LED strips…they can be cut to length and fit into all manner of things.
-We’ve got a dozen varieties!
+We’ve got over a dozen varieties!
 Two vital things to be aware of:

 - Though strips are described as “flexible,” they do not tolerate continuous and repeated bending.
 “Formable” might be a better word.
 A typical application is architecture, where they can be curved around columns and then stay put.
 Repeated flexing (as on costumes) will soon crack the solder connections.
 For wearable use, either affix shorter segments to a semi-rigid base (e.g. a hat, BMX armor, etc.), or use the individual sewable NeoPixels shown later.

 - Watch your power draw.
 Though each pixel only needs a little current, it adds up fast…NeoPixel strips are so simple to use, one can quickly get carried away!
 We’ll explain more on the “Powering NeoPixels” page.

 NeoPixel Digital RGB LED Weatherproof Strip is available in three different “densities”: 30, 60 and 144 LEDs per meter, on a white or black backing strip.

 The approximate peak power use (all LEDs on at maximum brightness) per meter is:

 Mixed colors and lower brightness settings will use proportionally less power.